LoganMagnan/CustomChatColor/README.md

 # CustomChatColor
-A Spigot 1.17 plugin supports RGB and HEX color codes to either have a plain or gradient chat color
+A Spigot 1.17 plugin which supports RGB and HEX color codes to either have a plain or gradient chat color